-I walked into the drugstore and instead of feeling empowered by options; I felt consumed by choice.
-Staring into the sea of makeup primer and fancy boxes, left me disoriented.
+I walked into the drugstore and instead of feeling empowered by options; I felt completely consumed by choice.
+Staring into the sea of makeup primer in fancy boxes, left me disoriented.
 Under the fluorescent light, I became less sure of which to choose with each promising to outperform its competitor; which always makes me suspicious.

 There were different brands, of course, that all pretty much do the same thing.
 It dawned on me, that choice is an illusion that distracts us from our own rational sense of what is truly enough.
 This is an unhealthy practice.
 After all, more options aren’t necessarily synonymous with greater freedom or a greater stake in democracy.

 We often fail to consider how consumption affects our sense of well being.
-In The Paradox of Choice, Barry Schwartz argues that having too many options can lead to anxiety and dissatisfaction, as individuals feel pressure to make the right choice and then second-guess their decisions (Schwartz).
-This suggests that we put ourselves through significant emotional strain when making purchases.
+In "The Paradox of Choice," the author Barry Schwartz argues that having too many options can lead to dissatisfaction, as we feel pressure to make the right choice and then second guess it (Schwartz).
+We put ourselves through significant emotional strain when making purchases.

 Making a buying decision can be serious business, since we are raised to believe that what you buy says a lot about who you are.
 It becomes apparent that having more expensive items in our home gives us a greater sense of upward mobility, while buying cheaper items can reduce us to the lower echelons.